Kokonico/Kokonico/README.md

 I'm Kokonico, and I make _extrordinary_ things.

+_ps: all commits before 1/11/2024 (dd/mm/yyyy) are unverified, but mine._

 ## About

 I am a **self-taught** developer who mostly programs in _python_ and _ruby_.